-Many employers will ask you to fill in an application form, designed to find out all about your motivations for putting yourself forward for the job, as well as your education, employment history and skills.
+Application forms are designed to find out about your motivations for putting yourself forward for a job, as well as your education, employment history and key skills.

-This is why it's important to keep your CV up to date and of a high quality.
+It is vital that you keep your CV up to date and of a high quality.
 This means putting effort into it from start to finish, kicking off with a clean, easily-readable font and a logical structure.

 Key things your CV should always include when applying for apprenticeships include:

-- Personal details: name, address, phone and email (and LinkedIn if you have one)
+- PERSONAL DETAILS: name, address, phone and email (add LinkedIn if you have an account)

-- Personal statement: but keep it focused and don't ramble on or you'll bore the reader!
+- PERSONAL STATEMENT: keep it focused and don't ramble on or you'll bore the reader!
 Always try and relate interests, career aspirations and skills to the job

 What are the benefits of doing an apprenticeship?

-If there's an industry that you just know deep down inside you want to work in, then modern apprenticeship schemes can offer you the head start you need to get ahead of the competition and start learning key skills from a young age.
+If there's an industry that you know you want to work in, an apprenticeship scheme can provide you with the qualifications and the experience you need to get ahead of the competition.

-Alongside the fact that you're getting paid is the knowledge that you will be treated as a company employee, so you'll be entitled to holidays and annual leave.
+Not only will you be paid, you will be treated as a company employee, entitled to holidays and annual leave.

-Studying and working at the same time can be a balancing act, but if you put in the time and effort at this stage in your life, you stand a good chance of reaping the rewards later down the line and standing in a stronger position than someone who just has the knowhow but no practical experience.
+Studying and working at the same time can be a balancing act, but if you put in the time and effort now, you stand a good chance of reaping the rewards later down the line.
+You will be in a stronger position than someone who has the knowledge but no practical experience.